WolframBlockchainLabs/WolframBridge/TezosOracle/README.md

 Here is a smartpy snippet for reference.
 [Smartpy][smartpy]

 ## Future Development
+We have developed a Tezos on-chain prototype, forked from Harbinger with additional features, and established it using our [CCDB] https://github.com/WolframBlockchainLabs/WolframPriceFeedInfrastructure for cross-chain pricing information.
+We are now focusing on enhancing the selection and usage experience of the data feed.
+This enhancement will involve integrating pricing information into a fork of Wolfram|Alpha and creating a unique user experience (UX).
 We'll be adding some new set of features to provide more customisation to Server Node, stay tuned!

 ## License